grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 Put simply: we will treat each assembly instruction as $O(1)$ (aka "constant time")

-This will make it easy to compute $O$, and make it pretty accurate to the performance on reasonable values for $n$.
+This will make it easy to compute $O$, and make it pretty accurate to the performance on a desktop computer for reasonable values for $n$.

 However, if $n$ doesn't describe the length of an array, but rather a really large integer (e.g., in RSA encryption), the bit length model ends up being a better representation of how the algorithm scales.
 There are reasons to use either one.